KingPhito/Website/content/android/2023-08-16-understanding-jetpack-compose-side-effects.md

 Note here that we are using `snapshotFlow` to convert a state object into a cold flow, and then running the update block as each value is collected.

-Another thing to note is the `currentonUpdate` function.
+Another thing to note is the `currentOnUpdate` function.
 When defining it, we are using `rememberUpdatedState` to make sure `DisposableEffect` is using the latest on update function with every recomposition, otherwise we would only get the latest update function whenever this composable is called with a new `updates` variable.
 ## SideEffect
 `SideEffect` is an effect for when you need to share updates to Compose state with parts of our app that are not managed by Compose.
 A `SideEffect` is triggered after every recomposition.
 We can use it to implement a much more simplified version of the example from `DisposableEffect`:
 ```kotlin